zeroc-ice/ice-demos/cpp11/README.md

 NuGet.
 The build downloads automatically the Ice NuGet package.

-If you have disabled the automatic download of NuGet packages by Visual Studio, you need to restore the packages before you build using `Tools > Options > NuGet Package Manager > Manage NuGet Packages for Solution...` in Visual Studio.
+If you have disabled the automatic download of NuGet packages by Visual Studio, you need to restore the packages before you build using `Tools > NuGet Package Manager > Manage NuGet Packages for Solution...` in Visual Studio.

 Then select your target configuration (Debug or Release) and platform (Win32 or x64).
 Right click on the desired demo in the Solution Explorer window and